 site was sold for a supermarket redevelopment.

 in Buckinghamshire, the Milton Keynes Development Corporation had

-for a number of years planned a stadium in the town hosting
+for a number of years planned a stadium in the town which would

-top-flight football and was keen on the idea of an established
+host top-flight football.
+They were keen on the idea of an established

 League team relocating there.